8 ways to pump up your productivity in Android

 First are the keyboard's time-saving shortcuts.
 For instance, you can quickly type a number or special character by holding your finger on the ?123 key in Gboard's bottom-left corner and then sliding it upward; that'll cause a selection of symbols to appear, and you can then simply move your finger to whichever one you want.

-When you need to reposition your cursor, meanwhile, slide your finger along the spacebar — or, for even finer control, tap the menu symbol (>) in Gboard's upper-left corner and then tap the I that appears in the center of the top bar.
+When you need to reposition your cursor, meanwhile, slide your finger along the spacebar — or, for even finer control, tap the menu symbol (>) or the Google "G" in Gboard's upper-left corner and then tap the "I" that appears within the keyboard's top bar.
+(If you don't see the "I" there, tap the three-dot menu icon within that top bar, then touch and hold the "Text Editing" option and drag it into the main bar area.)
 That'll bring up a control panel with buttons for precisely positioning the cursor as well as for selecting text.

-And speaking of that top-bar menu, that's where you'll find some of Gboard's more advanced features: a search icon, which allows you to search Google right from the keyboard and then share items like news, weather and location info directly to any text field; a Google Translate icon, which lets you translate into another language on the fly; and a settings icon, which lets you customize numerous facets of the keyboard — including its height, its visual style and the presence of a dedicated number row.
+And speaking of that top-bar menu, that's where you'll find some of Gboard's more advanced features: a search command, which allows you to search Google right from the keyboard and then share items like news, weather and location info directly to any text field; a Google Translate icon, which lets you translate into another language on the fly; and a settings icon, which lets you customize numerous facets of the keyboard — including its height, its visual style and the presence of a dedicated number row.

 Gboard can also make it less awkward to type on a large-screened device: Just press and hold the comma key and then select the icon that looks like a hand holding a phone.
 That'll put the keyboard into a sized-down single-handed mode; you can then position it toward the left or right of the screen or float it manually to any area you like.